Mike Yastrzemski: Early life

 Yastrzemski attended St. John's Preparatory School in Danvers, Massachusetts.
 He played for the school's baseball team, and was named team captain in his senior year.
 He committed to attend Vanderbilt University, on a college baseball scholarship.
-Seen as a potential early round selection in the 2009 Major League Baseball (MLB) draft, Yastrzemski indicated that he would attend college unless chosen in the first round.
-The Boston Red Sox selected him in the 36th round (1,098th overall) of the draft.
-Yastrzemski did not sign with the Red Sox, and instead enrolled at Vanderbilt to play for the Vanderbilt Commodores baseball team.
+Seen as a potential early-round selection in the 2009 Major League Baseball (MLB) draft, Yastrzemski indicated that he would attend college unless chosen in the first round.
+The Boston Red Sox selected him in the 36th round (1,098th overall), and he did not sign with the team, instead enrolling at Vanderbilt to play for the Vanderbilt Commodores baseball team.

 College career

 Yastrzemski became a starter for the Commodores in the middle of his freshman year.
 In 2010 and 2011, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 After his junior year, the Seattle Mariners selected him in the 30th round (911th overall) of the 2012 MLB draft.
 The Mariners offered Yastrzemski a $300,000 signing bonus, well above the suggested bonus for a player chosen in that round.
 Yastrzemski chose not to sign, and returned to Vanderbilt for his senior year.
 As a senior, Yastrzemski was named All-Southeastern Conference.